What is a data architect? Skills, salaries, and how to become a data framework master

 How to become a data architect

 Data architect is an evolving role and there’s no industry-standard certification or training program for data architects.
 Typically, data architects learn on the job as data engineers, data scientists, or solutions architects, and work their way to data architect with years of experience in data design, data management, and data storage work.
+Prospective data architects should seek experience in data modeling, data warehousing, database management, and ETL.

 What to look for in a data architect